Psalm 25: 4-5, 6-7, 8-9

 Covenant language is very strong in this second stanza.
 “Compassion” comes from the word ráham and might be translated “womb-love.”
 It refers to a deep and loving attachment, usually between two people who share some kind of natural bond.
 “Love” is loving-kindness (hesed), which denotes loyalty to covenant obligations.

 Notice how the psalmist pleas for God to remember his covenant, then immediately asks for God to remember not his sins and frailties.
-This kind of contrasting request may be the psalmist’s way of asking God’s forgiveness.
+This is the psalmist’s way of asking God’s forgiveness.

 Good and upright is the LORD; thus he shows sinners the way.
 He guides the humble to justice, and teaches the humble his way.

-The phrase “way of the LORD” can also refer to the manner of living God expects of humankind.
-Here it is probably a reference to the Law, for it is there the will of God is to be found.
-The psalmist would then be asking for guidance to discern God’s will in order to live in accord with it.
-This interpretation does not negate the preceding explanation, it simply gives it a slightly different perspective.
+In this context, “the way of the LORD” can either be interpreted as the way God responds to the people in light of their merits or as the manner of living God expects of humankind.
+If the latter, it is probably a reference to the Law, for it is there the will of God is to be found.
+In that case, the psalmist would then be asking for guidance to discern God’s will in order to live in accord with it.